 Harvey Nichols department store is the epitome of chic.
 The colourful avant-garde window displays which fill the floor-to-ceiling windows of its gleaming frontage are a must-see during the festive period.
 The first three floors house a treasure trove of luxury beauty, perfumery and designer fashion; the top floor is where you’ll find the food court which includes a gourmet delicatessen, alongside the Chocolate Lounge with its conveyor belt of sweet treats, and the Fourth Floor Restaurant which boasts dramatic views across the New Town to the Firth of Forth beyond.

 Top tip: Browse a curated selection of extravagantly quirky Christmas decorations and ornaments on display during the festive season.
 From kitsch to traditional, you’re sure to find something you’ll want for your Christmas tree.
+Take a break from shopping at Fizz Feast, Scotland’s only sparkling wine festival on 16 November at the Edinburgh Academy on 42 Henderson Row.

 No shopping expedition in Glasgow is complete without a visit to this glamorous shopping mall.
 Its striking façade, adorned with an immense iron peacock sculpture, ranks Princes Square among the city’s most recognisable buildings.
 Inside you can peruse an excellent selection of premium British and international brands spanning everything from beauty and jewellery to fashion and artwork, plus legendary fashion house Vivienne Westwood.